leuty/eb-cosmo/README.md

 ```
 but these ones can be ingnored.

+## Module hell
-2. You may enter in a "module hell" before executing the driving script:
+You may enter in a "module hell" before executing the driving script:
 ```
 EasyBuild-custom/cscs(81):ERROR:102: Tcl command execution failed: if { [ string match *daint* $system ] || [ string match *dom* $system ] } {
     setenv EASYBUILD_OPTARCH                    $::env(CRAY_CPU_TARGET)